LeonidDybowski/drop/README.md

 Both steps were performed on the H-BRS Platform for Scientific Computing using SLURM and Apptainer.
 Additionally to that, the counts tables were analyzed with pyDESeq2 and GSEApy for the comparison of methods.

 The nextflow pipiline was run in a local mode using Ensembl 113 reference genome, as well as STAR as a read aligner and SALMON for quantification of reads.
 The DROP pipeline was run also with the same reference genome.
-The MAE module was used for 24 out of 75 patients for whom whole genome sequencing data was available.The pyDESeq2 analysis was done according to the pyDESeq2 example [guide](https://github.com/mousepixels/sanbomics_scripts/blob/main/PyDeseq2_DE_tutorial.ipynb).
+The MAE module was used for 24 out of 75 patients for whom whole genome sequencing data was available.
+The pyDESeq2 analysis was done according to the pyDESeq2 example [guide](https://github.com/mousepixels/sanbomics_scripts/blob/main/PyDeseq2_DE_tutorial.ipynb).

 To match the findings to the potential explanantion of the phenotype, a list of genes associated with autoinflammmatory diseases was composed from the Infevers databasse and a review paper from 2024.
-There were 76 genes variants in which were shown to cause autoinflammation.
+There were 76 genes, variants in which were shown to cause autoinflammation.

 ## Statistics